 Cyclocross races are held in the fall and winter and have been huge in Europe going back at least fifty years, though interest in the U.S. has picked up at a rapid rate in recent years (the fastest growing sport in U.S. cycling).
 If you’re interested in witnessing one of the most exciting cycle sports or looking for a new way to keep in shape, check out the 2013 Full Moon Vista Ellison Park Cyclocross race as a spectator or a participant!

 What type of bikes do the racers ride?

 Cyclocross bikes are more similar to road bikes than mountain bikes, though they do usually have knobbier tires and cantilever brakes that help keep mud and leaves, etc., from getting clogged up in them.

 What does UCI Elite mean?

 That means some of the world’s best cyclocross racers will be right here in Rochester racing in Ellison Park!
-Including two European national champions, the competition will be fierce – so don’t miss a second of it!
+Including a bunch of current and past national champions, the competition will be fierce – so don’t miss a second of it!

 What else can I expect to see at the event?

 The race is free to spectators, and while racing headlines the weekend the event has much more to offer.
 Other entertainment includes music with an amazing professional race announcer, a bounce house for the kids, a BBQ pit brought to you by Good Smoke BBQ, an amazing beer garden featuring brews from Rochester’s own Rohrbach Brewing Company, and artisan brewed coffee from Joe Bean Coffee Roasters.

 Ample parking is available on Blossom Rd.
 Here is a link to the Parking MAP & DIRECTIONS